How to Start Mpesa Business in Kenya

 1. Agent /Aggregator

-Operating as an agent is more profitable compared to a sub-agent.
+Operating as an agent is more profitable than being a sub-agent.
 You need to go through the entire registration process.
 Safaricom pays MPesa agents directly.

 Minimum M‐Pesa Investment for Agents

-An agent will expected to invest the following amounts:
+An agent is expected to invest the following amounts of money:

 (ii) Kshs 100,000 for SIMEX (SIM replacement cards).